 You finally start planning your dream trip to Japan.
-But you've heard news about overtourism in Japan and now you are worried.
+But you've heard news about the issue of overtourism in Japan and now you are worried.
 What do Japanese people really think about foreign tourists?

 After reading this article you will better understand how Japanese people view others.
 This article will uncover common Japanese attitudes.
 It will help you feel more confident about your upcoming trip.
 Please share your opinions or experiences about this topic.
 Be sure to leave a comment below, in the comment section.